sinchang/website/readme.md

-### An open source repo for sinchang's personal website
+### the open source repo for sinchang's personal website

 ---